symbol/symbol-docs/source/guides/mosaic/creating-a-mosaic.rst

 2. Then, the company must create a mosaic to represent shares to their company.
 To do so, you will have to create a new file and define two transactions:

 a.
-A :ref:`MosaicDefinitionTransaction <mosaic-definition-transaction>` to select the **mosaic properties**.
+A :ref:`MosaicDefinitionTransaction <mosaic-definition-transaction>` to set the **mosaic properties**.
 In this example, we are going to create a mosaic configured as:

 .. csv-table::
     :header: "Property", "Value", "Description"